 Polyline or polygon

-To learn more, see Create a topology.
+To learn more, see Topology in ArcGIS.

 To learn more, see Validate and fix geodatabase topology.

 Each geodatabase topology rule appears as a symbolized group layer with sublayers organized by geometry type showing errors, dirty areas, and exceptions.
 In the Error Inspector table viewer , errors and exceptions appear as line items.